 Mesothelioma Surgery

-Specialists have developed different surgical procedures for each form of mesothelioma, including pleural, peritoneal, and pericardial.
-Surgery is the most effective treatment for extending patient survival — especially when combined with chemotherapy and radiation.
-Veterans can undergo mesothelioma surgery at certain VA hospitals or at private cancer centers across the country.
+Specialists have developed various surgical procedures to help treat pleural, peritoneal, and pericardial mesothelioma.
+Surgery is the most effective treatment for extending patient survival, especially when combined with chemotherapy and radiation.

 Get a FREE Veterans Packet